ladyrobotina/MercadoLibre-Script/README.md

 ### `npm install`

-Runs de script but first install all the dependencies.
+Run script but first install all the dependencies.

 ### `run script`